openstack-charmers/openstack-bundles/development/openstack-base-focal-ussuri-ovn/README.md

     chmod 600 ~/.ssh/id_rsa_cloud
     openstack keypair create mykey > ~/.ssh/id_rsa_cloud

-**Note:** you can also upload an existing public key to the cloud rather than generating a new one:
+> **Note**: you can also upload an existing public key to the cloud rather than generating a new one:

     openstack keypair create --public-key ~/.ssh/id_rsa.pub mykey